urban-toolkit/reveal/README.md

 # Navigate to the frontend folder
 cd front

-# Install dependencies
+# Install dependencies with yarn (not npm)
-npm install
+yarn install

 # Run the frontend
 ng serve